 After a few minutes on the autobahn, you'll learn that you don't linger in the passing lane.
-For passing, use the left-hand lane on the Continent and the right-hand lane in Britain and Ireland.
+For passing, use the left-hand lane on the Continent and the right-hand lane when driving in Britain and Ireland.
 In some countries (such as France, Germany, and the Netherlands), it's illegal to use the slower lane for passing.
 In Greece, slower drivers don't pull over, but drift as far right as possible to let cars pass.

-- Kids: Most countries require safety seats for children under age three, but a few — including Ireland and Germany — require booster seats for older kids.
-In nearly all countries, children under 12 aren't allowed to ride in the front seat without a booster seat; a few ban kids from the front seat no matter what, and some have these front-seat rules for teens up to age 18.
+Most countries require safety seats for children under age three, and a few — including Ireland and Germany — require booster seats for older kids.
+In nearly all countries, children under 12 aren't allowed to ride in the front seat without a booster seat; a few ban kids from the front seat no matter what, and some have front-seat rules for kids up to age 18.

 The legal blood-alcohol limit is lower across the Continent and in Ireland than in the US, and punishment ranges from steep fines to imprisonment.
 In France, all cars need to have an unused Breathalyzer on board (supplied if your rental starts in France, but ask about this if you're picking up the car elsewhere).
 Europe takes its DUI laws seriously, and so should you.

 Your car-rental company should be aware of these rules — just ask.
 Or you can research them on the US State Department's travel website (search for your country in the "Learn about your destination" box, then click "Travel and Transportation").

-To save time, use expressways.
 The shortest distance between any two European points is the Autobahn/strada/route/cesta.
-Some prefer the more scenic national highway systems (route nationale in France).
+Some prefer the more scenic national highway systems.
 These small roads can be a breeze, or they can be dreadfully jammed up.

-Once you're behind the wheel, you may curse the traffic jams, narrow roads, and macho habits, but driving in Europe carbonates your experience.
+Once you're behind the wheel, you may curse the traffic jams, narrow roads, and macho habits, but it's all part of the experience.
 Driving at home is mundane; driving in Europe is memorable.